LPCIC/coq-elpi/README.md

 `prod '_' (global (indt «Coq.Init.Datatypes.nat»)) X`.

 ## What is the purpose of all that
-Provide an extension language for Coq well suited to manipulate Coq terms.
-One can use such this language to implement new features, like code generation "à la derive", or implement new tactics.
+In the short term, provide an extension language for Coq well suited to manipulate terms containing binders.
+One can already use Elpi to implement commands and tactics.

+In addition to that Elpi extends λProlog with higher order constraints, a language feature that helps to manipulate terms containing not only binders, but also unification variables (evars, in Coq's slang).
-Finally Elpi extends λProlog with a language to declare and manipulate higher constraints.
-The aim is to provide good language support to express algorithms like higher order unification and type inference for Coq.
+As ongoing research we are looking forward to express algorithms like higher order unification and type inference for Coq.
-This last aspect of Elpi and Coq-Elpi is ongoing research.

 ## Installation